zyxue/zyxue.github.io/_posts/2018-05-15-on-the-p-value.md

 distribution, p-value is obtained by integrating over the area that corresponds to the current statistic value and more extreme ones.

-This process would sound familiar if you have done t-test at least once.
+This process would sound familiar if you have conducted t-test before.
 When I learned t-test for the first time, I was taught to look up a critical value in the t-table instead of computing the p-value directly, which could be difficult without a computer.
 The critical value is the value of a test static that corresponds to a desired upper bound of p-value (e.g. 0.05, aka significance level, $\alpha$).
-So even without knowning the exact p-value, by comparing my calculated t value to the critical value, I could know my p-value is above or below $\alpha$.
+So even without knowning the exact p-value, by comparing my calculated t value to the critical value, we could know my p-value is above or below $\alpha$.

-You may wonder how do we know about the probability distribution of the test statistic.
+You may wonder how do we know about the probability distribution of a test statistic.
 It should have been proved when the testing methods were initially developed.
 For example, $Z$ follows a normal distribution, $T$ follows a t-distribution.
 Both $U$ (Mann–Whitney U test) and $W$ (Wilcoxon signed-rank